 The “Business School for the World,” as INSEAD likes to call itself, strives to cross national boundaries and cultures to innovate and teach new ways of building organizations.

 INSEAD has three campuses—one each in Fontainebleau, near Paris, France (Europe campus); Singapore (Asia campus); and Abu Dhabi, UAE (Middle-east campus).
+The latest San Francisco Hub, the first ever INSEAD permanent facility in North America tailored for executive development education.

 The Europe campus is located on the edge of the Forest of Fontainebleau, near the town center.
 In 20 acres, it accommodates 29 lecture halls, two restaurants and a bar, a bookshop, and a gym.